The $S_n$-equivariant top weight Euler characteristic of $M_{g,n}$: Introduction

 \begin{remark} A closely related formula was obtained by Tsopm\'en\'e and Turchin in their work on rational homotopy groups of spaces of long links \cite[Theorem 1.3]{MR3806571}.
 For $g \geq 2$ and $n \geq 1$, the genus $g$ summand of the graph complex $M(P_2^n)$ that appears in their work is quasi-isomorphic to the complex $K^{(g,n)}$ considered here.
 To see this, note that $M(P_2^n)$ involves graphs that may have loops and repeated markings, but not vertices of positive weight, and is thus isomorphic to the cellular chain complex of $\Delta_{g,n}$ relative to the subcomplex $\Delta_{g,n}^w$ of graphs with some vertex of positive weight.
-The proof of contractibility of the loop-and-weight locus \cite[Theorem~1.1(1)]{cgp-marked} also shows that $\Delta_{g,n}^w$ is contractible, and this yields the quasi-isomorphism.
-(Other minor differences that do affect the Euler characteristic occur for $g \leq 1$.)
+The subcomplex $\Delta_{g,n}^w$ is contractible \cite[Theorem~1.1(1)]{cgp-markedpoints-published}, and this yields the quasi-isomorphism.
+(Other minor differences that do affect the Euler characteristic occur for $g \leq 1$; most importantly, $\Delta_{g,n}^w$ is empty when $g = 0$ or $(g,n) = (1,1)$.)

 It is remarkable that such closely related graph complexes appear in such distant contexts.
 Not only are the contexts and motivations for these two works apparently unrelated, but also the methods of proof have little in common.
-In the work of Tsopm\'en\'e and Turchin, the category of functors from finite sets and surjections to $\QQ$-vector spaces plays a central role, as do $\mathrm{Det}$-twisted modular operads, in the sense of \cite{getzler-kapranov}.
-We, instead, make a careful study of the topology of certain spaces of graphs.
+The work of Tsopm\'en\'e and Turchin is more algebraic.
+The category of functors from finite sets and surjections to $\QQ$-vector spaces plays a central role, and the arguments make significant use of the formalism of modular operads from \cite{getzler-kapranov}, as compared with the geometric approach featuring moduli spaces of graphs used here.